Hierarchical incompleteness results for arithmetically definable extensions of fragments of arithmetic

 \section{Abstract}

 There has been a recent interest in hierarchical generalisations of classic incompleteness results.
-This paper provides evidence that such generalisations are readibly obtainable from suitably hierarchical versions of the principles used in the original proof.
-By collecting such principles, we prove hierarchical versions of Mostowski's theorem on independent formulae, Kripke's theorem on flexible formulae, and a number of further generalisations thereof.
+This paper provides evidence that such generalisations are readily obtainable from suitably formulated hierarchical versions of the principles used in the original proofs.
+By collecting such principles, we prove hierarchical versions of Mostowski's theorem on independent formulae, Kripke's theorem on flexible formulae, Woodin's theorem on the universal algorithm, and a few related results.
 As a corollary, we obtain the expected result that the formula expressing ``$\T$ is $\Sigma_n$-ill'' is a canonical example of a $\Sigma_{n+1}$ formula that is $\Pi_{n+1}$-conservative over $\T$.